Pioneer-Valley-Housing-Coop/docs/one-pager.md

 # Pioneer Valley Housing Co-op Launch!

 Are you interested in housing that fosters community, equity, sustainability, and stewardship for generations to come?
 What about a local alternative to renting and traditional homeownership?
 We are forming a group equity housing co-op to collectively invest in ourselves, our community, and the environment.
+We are looking for land access either by donation, agreement, or sale with the possibility of the landowner continuing occupancy.
+We would love to connect with like-minded people and organizations with the following values:

 **Safe and Pleasant:** We aim to support community and resident wellbeing through balancing independence and interdependence.
 * *Community*